 The comparability exercise for demonstrating biosimilarity should be based on head-to-head comparisons of the proposed biosimilar and its reference product in terms of analytical, non-clinical and clinical studies to demonstrate similarity in quality, safety and efficacy.
 When licensing a biosimilar product, all data generated during the comparability exercise should be considered, i.e. totality of evidence approach.
 Comparative quality assessments using state-of-the-art technology is the fundamental basis for demonstrating biosimilarity.
 Therefore, the comparability exercise should start from an extensive structural and functional characterization of the proposed biosimilar and its reference product in a comparative manner.
-It should focus on detecting analytical and biological (in vitro) differences between the proposed biosimilar and its references are observed and, in order to tackle general remaining residual uncertainties, the associated concerns should be sufficiently addressed using sensitive models.
+It should focus on detecting analytical and biological (in vitro) differences between the proposed biosimilar and its reference product with sufficient sensitivity, and then move on to sequential in vivo similarity evaluations.
+In case differences are observed and, in order to tackle general remaining residual uncertainties, the associated concerns should be sufficiently addressed using sensitive models.
 This may be a progression from further in vitro data to sensitive clinical models based on PK/PD or clinical endpoints.
 In such a way, the totality-of-evidence approach should confirm the demonstration of biosimilarity.